ZeroMemoryEx/Hooks_Hunter/README.md

 # Hooks_Hunter
-* inline Hooking is the act of detouring the flow of code via hotpatching.
+* API Hooking is the act of detouring the flow of code via hotpatching.
 Hotpatching is defined as the modification of code during the runtime of an executable .
 The purpose of inline hooking to be able to capture the instance the program calls a function and then from there, observation and/or manipulation of the call can be accomplished

-* Example of an inline hook
+* Example of an API hook

   ![image](https://user-images.githubusercontent.com/60795188/180610747-b5428363-939a-4afe-965a-bb0b9c93ebfb.png)